bklevence/jcorp-nomad/README.md

 ### Audiobook-Friendly Mode
 Improve playback for long-form audio by adding bookmarks, chapter display, and smart pause/resume.
 Intended for better audiobook handling in the Music section.
 Potentialy add an entire new audiobook section or a seperate handling system for it in books (Under read it could have a listen option).

-### File Upload Over USB
-Enable USB mass storage or dual-mode operation to allow users to drag and drop files directly to the SD card without removing it.
-This may require dynamic switching between USB and Wi-Fi server modes, or dual-core task handling.
-I worked on this for a long while, but couldnt find a relible way to have it switch modes and still function, usualy crashes trying to reboot media, I also wasnt able to get it to run the python script to generate media.json, a new system would be needed.

 ---